AmyStephen/Create.gitignore/README.md

 Creates a `gitignore.txt` file listing all files currently in localhost website.

-For use when developing add-ons, like plugins or themes or modules, for a core PHP application (framework-independent choice) and you do not want to store the core code within your github repository, you only want to use the repository for your own code.
+For use when developing add-ons, like plugins or themes or modules, for a core PHP application (framework-independent solution) and you only want to save the add-ons you are developing to your github repository.
+This process will list every folder and file within the website and write the list to a `gitignore.txt` file.
+Simply rename to `.gitignore` to use.

 **NOTE** For security purposes, do not use this approach on a production website, only on a localhost site.